-When you receive any of the following services from a Doctor, the Plan will pay the amount of covered charges:
+When you receive any of the following services from a doctor, the Plan will pay the amount of covered charges up to the maximum amount stated in your Plan of Benefits:

 - 1. Hospital diagnostic x-ray services on any day for which benefits are payable for room and board, provided the service is necessary to and concurrent with surgical services or medical care, - 2.
 Diagnostic x-ray service provided in a Doctor's office, an Emergency Treatment Center or a Hospital out-patient or emergency room during the initial visit to get emergency care of an injury, - 3.
 Diagnostic x-ray service, whether in a Doctor's office, a Hospital out-patient/emergency department or in an Emergency Treatment Center, when required for the initial correction of fractures or complete dislocations, - 4.
 Radiation therapy, including x-ray, radon or radioisotope therapy for treatment of cancer, - 5.
 Radioisotope therapy for the specific conditions of hyperthyroidism, chronic angina pectoris and chronic cardiac decompensation, - 6.
 Chemotherapy rendered in a Hospital out-patient department or other chemotherapy facility, or - 7.
-Radiology services rendered in a doctor's office, an Emergency Treatment Center, or a hospital outpatient or emergency room.
+Radiology service rendered in a doctor's office, an Emergency Treatment Center, or a hospital outpatient or emergency room.